Structured Notes: The Double-Edged Sword of Investing- Unveiling the Pros and Cons You Need to Know.

 - Receive initial investment back (depending on the structure)

-- There could be an upside or downside based underlying asset’s performance asset
+- There could be an upside or downside based on the underlying asset’s performance asset.

 - You could lose your initial investment (depending on the structure)